CESNET/metacentrum-user-docs/docs/software/sw-list/mamba.md

     We urge users to use Mamba as a primary tool to invoke and install environments.
 Module `mambaforge` can even access environments installed in `conda-modules`, and thus can act as a full replacement of `conda-modules` module.

 !!! warning
-    Avoid combining Mamba environments with traditional modules in one session.
-Often it can lead to various conflicts and application malfunctions.
+    Avoid combining Mamba environments with traditional modules in a single session.
+Doing so can often lead to conflicts and application malfunctions.

 ## Usage